The Ultimate Guide to Staying Safe Online in the Age of AI

 Secure messaging apps keep your chats private and safe from prying eyes by using strong encryption.
 This means only you and the person you're talking to can read your messages.

-Some secure messaging apps now use AI to spot signs of phishing, spam, or even malware links in chats.
-Look for apps with end-to-end encryption, no data sharing with advertisers, and routine security updates.
+Some secure messaging apps now utilize AI to identify signs of phishing, spam, or malware links in chats.
+Look for apps that offer end-to-end encryption, do not share data with advertisers, and provide routine security updates.

 Popular options include Signal, WhatsApp, and Telegram.
-Set up two-factor authentication for extra safety and always check that you are chatting with the correct person.
+Set up two-factor authentication for added security, and always verify that you are chatting with the correct person.

 Key features you should look for: